0xPoe/talks/a-sink.slide/slides.md

   - TiCDC Architecture
   - What is the problem?
   - What we did to solve it?
-  - What are my challenges?
+  - What were the challenges?
   - What I learned?
   - Q&A